China's JD.com misses revenue estimates

 (Reuters) - China’s JD.com Inc reported third-quarter revenue on Monday that fell short of analysts’ estimates on sluggish sales in its core e-commerce business.
 Revenue was 104.8 billion yuan ($15.09 billion) for the quarter ended Sept.
 30, compared with an average estimate of 106.2 billion yuan from 22 analysts, according to IBES data from Refinitiv.

 JD.com’s sales volumes are seasonally lower in the third quarter as it ramps up to its November Singles’ Day promotion period.
-This year, it sold 158.9 billion yuan in goods during the month-long event, up 17 percent form a year earlier.
+This year, it sold 158.9 billion yuan in goods during the month-long event, up 17 percent from a year earlier.

-JD.com, backed by Walmart Inc, Alphabet Inc’s Google and China’s Tencent Holdings, has recently been in news for the arrest of its chief executive officer, Richard Liu, over allegations of sexual misconduct in the United States.
+JD.com, backed by Walmart Inc, Alphabet Inc’s Google and China’s Tencent Holdings, has recently been in news for the arrest of its chief executive officer, Richard Liu, over alleged sexual misconduct in the United States.

 He was released after a night in jail and JD.com has said the accusation against Liu was unsubstantiated.